• Skip to main content

 Denver International Airport while under construction.
 Photo: courtesy of Denver International Airport

-While DIA was originally slated to be finished around October 1993, design changes, contract disputes, and a myriad of other setbacks pushed the airport opening to February of 1995.
+While DIA was originally slated to be finished around October 1993, design changes, contract disputes, and a myriad of other setbacks pushed the airport opening to February 1995.
 Furthermore, the final budget for the airport was shockingly around 3 billion dollars more than originally expected.

-These facts lead many conspiracy theorists to surmise that there are things going on at Denver International Airport that people do not want others to know about.
-Because of the design changes as well as the contract disputes leading to many different workers on the job under different contractors, it is thought that nobody really knows the true scope of the project because its architects wanted it that way.
+These facts lead many conspiracy theorists to surmise that things are going on at Denver International Airport that people do not want others to know about.
+Because of the design changes as well as the contract disputes leading to many different workers on the job under different contractors, it is thought that nobody knows the true scope of the project because its architects wanted it that way.

 Denver International Airport Construction Workers